mikebgrep/forkapi/forkapi-docs/docs/open-ai.md

 1. We use it to scrape a recipe from external url.
 2. We use it to generate a recipes from ingredients and after this we scrape the recipes from the available url online.
 3. We use it to translate recipe to selected number of languages
-4. We use it for generating of a recipe audio file that record the recipe name, ingredients and insstructions
+4. We use it for generating of a recipe audio file that record the recipe name, ingredients and instructions
+5. We use it to add emojis in the recipe name and ingredients if recognise a word that has representing emoji

 ## Edge cases